IMS-Bio2Core-Facility/lta/README.md

 Many calculations are dependent on knowing where certain metadata is stored.
-Namely, the experimental conditions (specified with ``--phenotype``) the tissue of origin (specified with ``--tissue``), and the lipidomics mode (specified with ``--mode``).
+Namely, the experimental conditions (specified with ``--phenotype``) the tissue of origin (specified with ``--tissue``), the sample ID (specified with ``--sample-id``), and the lipidomics mode (specified with ``--mode``).
 If these are not passed,
-then they default to "Phenotype", "Tissue", and "Mode" respectively.
+then they default to "Phenotype", "Tissue", "SampleID", and "Mode" respectively.
 Please the section on [expected data file structure](data) for more information.

 For the fold-change calculation in ENFC to make any sense,